MicrosoftDocs/quantum-docs-pr/articles/libraries/chemistry/samples/loading-from-file.md

 // This is the directory containing the file var root = @"IntegralData\YAML";

-// This deserializes Broombridge. var broombridge = Broombridge.Deserializers.DeserializeBroombridge($@"{root}\{filename}");
+// This deserializes a Broombridge file, given its filename. var broombridge = Broombridge.Deserializers.DeserializeBroombridge($@"{root}\{filename}");

-// Note that the deserializer returns a list of `ProblemDescriptions` instances
+// Note that the deserializer returns a list of `ProblemDescription` instances
 // as the file might describe multiple Hamiltonians.
 In this example, there is
 // only one Hamiltonian.
 So we use `.First()`, which selects the first element of the list. var problem = broombridge.ProblemDescriptions.First();